-Both waterfalls have unattended parking and visitor areas which have seen better days, but they are free to visit and the gentle if unspectacular drops at the end, complete with their small plunge pools, make a fine place to relax and take in the stillness of the forest.
+Both waterfalls have unattended parking and visitor areas which have seen better days, but they are free to visit.
+The gentle if unspectacular drops at the end, complete with their small plunge pools, make a fine place to relax and take in the stillness of the forest.

-After availing yourself of the parking facilities, you can walk/drop down a steep slope to the waterfall itself and then clamber up over the boulders to get to the plunge pool.
+You can walk down steep steps to the waterfall itself and then clamber up over the boulders to get to the plunge pool.
 Though the falls are most probably dry, there is a great view out over the canopy.
-All done and dusted, you can then ponder on the local authority’s planning meeting which signed off on the project as you make your way back to the main road.